A Classical Model Correspondence for G-symmetric Random Tensor Networks: Abstract

 \section{Abstract}

 We consider the scaling of entanglement entropy in random Projected Entangled Pairs States (PEPS) with an internal symmetry given by a finite group $G$.
 We systematically demonstrate a correspondence between this entanglement entropy and the difference of free energies of a classical Ising model with an addition non-local term.
 This non-local term counts the number of domain walls in a particular configuration of the classical spin model.
-We argue that for that overwhelming majority of such states, this gives rise to an area law scaling with well-defined topological entanglement entropy.
-The topological entanglement entropy is shown to be $\log{|G|}$ for a simply connected region $A$ and which manifests as a difference in the number of domain walls of ground state energies for the two spin models.
+We then make use of this correspondence to argue for an area law scaling with well-defined topological entanglement entropy when the bond dimensions are sufficiently large.
+The topological entanglement entropy is shown to be $\log{|G|}$ for a simply connected region and results from a difference in the number of domain walls of ground state energies for the two spin models.